-Singers will be asked to take an LFT before attending and not to attend if they have symptoms.
+Singers will be asked not to attend if they have symptoms.
 Venues will be ventilated and there will be a period between rehearsal and performance to clear the air.
 We are not using kitchen facilities to serve refreshments as this involves too much crowding.
 Distancing will be maintained during rehearsal and performance.
 Singers may wear masks to cut their own risks during rehearsal and/or performance (this is not compulsory).

 Singers will be distanced from the audience.